johnfedoruk/bangular/aio/content/guide/testing.md

 1. Start a new project following the instructions in [Setup](guide/setup "Setup").

 1. Start a new project with the
-<a href="https://github.com/angular/angular-cli/blob/master/README.md" title="Angular CLI">Angular CLI</a>.
+<a href="https://github.com/bangular/bangular-cli/blob/master/README.md" title="Bangular CLI">Bangular CLI</a>.

 Both approaches install npm packages, files, and scripts pre-configured for applications built in their respective modalities.